 Dimethyl Fumarate (Tecfidera)

-How it works: This is the newest and the most widely prescribed of the three MS pills.
-Researchers think it may block immune cells that damage your nerves.
+How it works: Researchers think this pill may block immune cells that damage your nerves.
 It may also act like an antioxidant to help protect your brain and spinal cord.
 Doctors have long used it to treat psoriasis, another autoimmune disorder.